- There are no refunds for canceled scores.

 Canceling Your Score Without Score Preview

 If you are an LSAT taker who did not purchase LSAT Score Preview, you may decide to cancel your LSAT score within six (6) calendar days after your test date.
-You can cancel your score through the LSAT Status page of your LSAC online account or by contacting LSAC directly at LSACinfo@LSAC.org or 1.800.336.3982.
+You can cancel your score through the LSAT Status page of your LSAC JD Account or by contacting LSAC directly at LSACinfo@LSAC.org or 1.800.336.3982.

 If you choose to cancel your score on the deadline day, please do so during our business hours.
 If you have technical problems canceling your score after business hours, we will not be able to extend the deadline.